Somya-04/Resume/README.md

 <article id="mainright">
 <section>
 <h2>ABOUT</h2>
-<p>I am student.Currently studying 3rd year of bachelor of computer application at mangalmay institute of management and technology.Aim is to use knowledge og HTML,CSS and MYSQL.</p>p>
+<p>I am student.Currently studying 3rd year of bachelor of computer application at mangalmay institute of management and technology.Aim is to use knowledge of HTML,CSS and MYSQL.</p>p>
 </section>
 <section>
 <h2>WORK EXPERIENCE</h2>